 Do note that it's illegal for class 7 DL holders to have a blood alcohol concentration of more than 0.0%.
 There are also night-time passenger restrictions between midnight and 5 AM.
 In this case, only the supervising driver and immediate family members can be in the vehicle.

-Northwest Territories Class 7 Driver's License
+Class 7 Driver's License in Northwest Territories (NWT)

 The minimum age to get a class 7 driver's license in the Northwest Territories is 15 years old.
 There are also vision screening and knowledge exams that an applicant must pass.